YibinWu/yibinwu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a PhD candidate at the [Institute of Geodesy and Geoinformation](https://www.igg.uni-bonn.de/en?set_language=en) of the University of Bonn, Bonn, Germany.
+I am a PhD candidate at the [Center for Robotics](https://robotik.uni-bonn.de/Home.html) and [Institute of Geodesy and Geoinformation](https://www.igg.uni-bonn.de/en?set_language=en) in the University of Bonn, Bonn, Germany.

 <!--I obtained my Master's degree in Navigation, Guidance, and Control in [i2Nav Lab](http://i2nav.cn/) at Wuhan University, Wuhan, China in 2020.
 It was enjoyable and rewarding to be supervised by Prof. [Xiaoji Niu](https://dblp.org/pid/94/652.html) and study within his group.
 I obtained my Bachelor's degree in Navigation Engineering at the same institute in 2017.-->